 Brown rice contains several other plant compounds that research has linked with health benefits.

-White rice is a poor source of antioxidants and other plant compounds.
-Pigmented rice, including red-grained varieties such as purple rice, is particularly rich in antioxidants.
+White rice is a not a huge source of antioxidants and other plant compounds.
+Pigmented rice, including red-grained varieties like purple rice, is particularly rich in antioxidants.

 The bran of brown rice may be a good source of lignans and ferulic acid: